 IX.
-Options for Ukraine
+Options for Ukraine - decision tree

 In the first place the question needs to be answered whether for Ukraine a fast and simple procedure for small claims is useful.
-The answer can insofar be positive, that introduction and the actual use of payment orders for monetary claims needs to be promoted.
+The answer can insofar be positive, that broader applicability and actual use of payment orders for monetary claims with a monetary value below 500SL need to be promoted.

-When it would concern smaller amounts of money, like not more than, for instance, UAH 227 000 a simplified procedure may be applied, for instance the way Germany has approached this issue, or in such a way that it will become a written procedure with a short hearing after which a judgement will be given.
+When it would concern smaller amounts of money, like not more than, for instance, UAH 227 000 a short procedure may be applied, for instance the way Germany has approached this issue, or in such a way that it will become a written procedure preferably with the use of model-forms or templates of frequently used for litigation, only followed by a hearing when it is necessary for the assessment of the dispute, after which a judgement will be given.